top of page

 Notes on the data in this section:

-5. The percentage of users who have contributed at least once is calculated by dividing count of unique users, who have either contributed or validated a datapoint by the total number of unique phone that has been used for sign up to the application.
+6. The percentage of users who have contributed at least once is calculated by dividing the count of unique users who have either contributed or validated a data point by the total number of unique phones used to sign up for the application.

 170.Playing.png